-No.18-31
+No.18-42

-April 2, 2018 Eisai Co., Ltd.
+May 31, 2018 Eisai Co., Ltd.

-EISAI SUBMITS SUPPLEMENTAL NEW DRUG APPLICATION TO U.S. FDA FOR FYCOMPA® AS TREATMENT FOR PEDIATRIC PATIENTS WITH EPILEPSY
+U.S. FDA DESIGNATES FOR PRIORITY REVIEW EISAI'S SUPPLEMENTAL NEW DRUG APPLICATION FOR ANTIEPILEPTIC DRUG FYCOMPA® AS TREATMENT FOR PEDIATRIC PATIENTS WITH EPILEPSY

-Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") has announced that it has submitted to the U.S. Food and Drug Administration (FDA) a supplemental New Drug Application (sNDA) for Eisai's antiepileptic drug (AED) Fycompa® (perampanel) seeking approval for an indication expansion to cover pediatric patients with epilepsy.
+Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") has announced the U.S. Food and Drug Administration (FDA) has accepted for review the supplemental New Drug Application (sNDA) for Eisai's antiepileptic drug (AED) Fycompa® (perampanel).
+This application seeks approval for an indication expansion to cover pediatric patients with partial onset seizures and primary generalized tonic-clonic seizures (PGTC) seizures.
+Furthermore, Eisai has included a study in this sNDA requested by the FDA in a Pediatric Written Request, and therefore FDA has designated this application for Priority Review, which means the review period will be six months.
+The FDA has assigned a Prescription Drug User Fee Act (PDUFA) action date of September 28, 2018.

-This sNDA aims to expand the indication for Fycompa in the United States, which currently covers monotherapy and adjunctive use in the treatment of partial-onset seizures (with or without secondarily generalized seizures) in patients with epilepsy 12 years of age and older, to also include children with epilepsy 2 years of age and older.
-Based on data accumulated to date, the sNDA also seeks to potentially expand the pediatric indication to include children 2 years of age and older for the treatment of primary generalized tonic-clonic seizures.
+This sNDA was based on the interim results of a Phase III clinical study (Study 311) as well as the results from a Phase II clinical study (Study 232).
+Both studies suggested the safety and efficacy of adjunctive treatment with Fycompa was similar between pediatric patients and patients 12 years of age and older.
+The application aims to expand the indication for Fycompa in the United States, which currently covers monotherapy and adjunctive use in the treatment of partial-onset seizures (with or without secondarily generalized seizures) in patients with epilepsy 12 years of age and older, to the age range down to 2 years of age.
+Based on data accumulated to date, the sNDA also seeks to expand the pediatric indication to include children 2 years of age and older for the adjunctive treatment of PGTC seizures.

-Fycompa has been approved in over 55 countries in the world as an adjunctive treatment for partial-onset seizures (with or without secondarily generalized seizures) as well as primary generalized tonic-clonic seizures in patients with epilepsy 12 years of age and older.
-In the United States, Fycompa has also been approved as monotherapy use for the treatment of partial-onset seizures (with or without secondarily generalized seizures).
+Fycompa is a first-in-class AED discovered at Eisai's Tsukuba Research Laboratories.
+It is a highly selective, noncompetitive AMPA receptor antagonist that reduces neuronal hyperexcitation associated with seizures by targeting glutamate activity at postsynaptic AMPA receptors.
+Fycompa has been approved in countries around the world including the United States as an adjunctive treatment for partial-onset seizures (with or without secondarily generalized seizures) as well as PGTC seizures in patients with epilepsy 12 years of age and older.
+In the United States, Fycompa has also been approved as monotherapy for the treatment of partial-onset seizures (with or without secondarily generalized seizures).
+A new oral suspension formulation has also been approved and is available in the United States.